-We’re never short of things to do in Herefordshire.
-From historical trails to vibrant experiences, City fun or rural adventures, there is always something to enjoy or explore.
-So we’ve put together some of the best activities and experiences from the county and hope that this summer will be full of fun for you and your family.
-Here are our Top 20 things to do in Herefordshire.
+With MUCH more than 20 brilliant things to do in and around Herefordshire, check out these highlights.
+From historic attractions to active experiences, City fun or rural adventures, there is always something to enjoy or explore.
+So we’ve put together some of the best destinations from around the county and its borders to make your days in Herefordshhire fun for you and your family.

 When you think about museums often you visualise a dusty location full of relics but a visit to the Waterworks Museum in Hereford City will definitely change that perception.
 It’s interesting, fun and interactive.
 This time capsule of social history charts the heritage of Herefordshire’s water supply, housing a unique collection of working industrial artefacts concerned with the supply of potable water.